Posted on August 4, 2016 and last updated on January 09, 2025

 • Pets: yes

-This is a great walk close to the little town of Eastport.
+This is a beautiful state park close to the little town of Eastport.
 It offers a couple of pebbly beaches, as well as well-marked trails along the edge of the sea.
 I ate some of the best wild blueberries I’ve ever had here.
-You can check out aquaculture pens from the trails.
-The perimeter trail is less than three miles.
+The perimeter trail is less than three miles, and includes a slight climb to a rocky headland 173 feet above sea level.

 There is a little side trail from the parking lot down to a beach.
-It also extends to some raspberry brambles, but it was too overgrown to walk along when I visited in the summer of 2016.
+It also extends to some raspberry brambles, but it was too overgrown to walk along when I visited.

 Directions: Take Route 1 to Route 190 in Perry.
 Travel 7 miles, passing the Passamaquoddy Indian Reservation and a causeway.
 Approaching the city of Eastport, the road bends to the left.
 Take a hard right-hand turn here onto Deep Cove Road, and travel 0.8 miles to the parking area and trailhead.